platform-experience/script-library/src/script-includes/si-script-102/README.md

-# Get Available Roles for Application Specified in Service Catalog Variable
+# Roles for Catalog Var

 ## Description

-Get Available Roles for Application Specified in Service Catalog Variable
+Get Available Roles for Application Specified in Service Catalog Variable.